 5. ADDITIONAL COURSE INFOR RMATION 5.1.
 Compulsory literature Title Number of copies in the library Availability via other media (available in the library and via other media) Šošić I., Primijenjena statistika, Školska knjiga, Zagreb, 2004. (chapters 1-12) Patrick R. McMullen, Poslovna statistika za stručne studije [prijevod Devčić,K., Perišić,A.], Veleučilište u Šibeniku, 2017 12 - No Yes 5.2.
 Additional literature (at the moment of changes and/or amended of study programme) Azcel A. Sounderpandian J., Complete Business Statistics, McGraw Hill, 2009.
 Newbold P., Statistics for Buisness and Economics, Englewood Cliffs: Prentice Hall, 1997 Čižmešija M., Kurnoga Živadinović N., Zbirka riješenih zadataka iz osnova statistike, Mirorad d.o.o., Zag Dumičić K., Bahovec V., Poslovna Statistika, Element, Zagreb, 2011.
 Excel manuals Teaching materials greb,2006 5.3.
-Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensured through interactive work.
-By keeping track of attendance and student activity during classes and provided information on students' progress through short colloquiums and homework, information for further guidance to students will be provided in order to increase the efficiency of their work.
-Students will be informed about their rights and obligations as well as the methods of work and the required literature.
-Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service on the annual state of student employment, surveys from employers and Alumni association.
-5.4.
+Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensure of attendance and student activity during classes and provided information on students' progress through st for further guidance to students will be provided in order to increase the efficiency of their work.
+Stud- obligations as well as the methods of work and the required literature.
+Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian empl employment, surveys from employers and Alumni association. hort colloquiums and hom lents will be informed ab nework, information out their rights and 5.4.
 Informing about the course and contacting the teacher It is the responsibility of each student to be regularly informed about the course, the coursework, and the possible adjournment will be published in a timely manner on the e-learning site of the course and on contact teachers during the consultation period (at least one hour per week), while for short questions ar class.
-It is also possible to ask questions by e-mail (from the official e-mail address at @ vus.hr), which v than five working days after receiving the e-mail). the website of the Polyte nd explanations they can chnic.
+It is also possible to ask questions by e-mail (from the official e-mail address at @ vus.hr), which v than five working days after receiving the e-mail). the website of the Polyte and explanations they can chnic.
 Students can be contacted during

-1. GENERAL INFORMATION AB OUT THE SUBJECT 1.1.
+1. GENERAL INFORMATION AB OUT THE SUBJECT - 1.1.
 Title STRATEGIC MANAGEMENT 1.8.
 ISVU course code 142638 1.2.
 Lecturer Ana Vukičević, Ph.D.
 1.9.
 MOZVAG course code 1.3.
 Assistants and/or associates None 1.10.
 Forms of teaching (number of hours Lecturing +Practical exercises + Seminars + e learning) (45+0+15+0) 1.4.
-Study programme (specialist, undergraduate, graduate) Specialist Graduate Professional Study Management 1.11.
+Study programme (specialist, undergraduate, graduate) Specialist Graduate Professional Study of Management 1.11.
 Level of e- learning application (1 st , 2 nd , 3 rd level), percentage of on line course performance (max.
 20%) 1 st - materials available On-line, 0% 1.5.
 Course status (obligatory, optional) obligatory 1.12.
 Number of course revisions 2.
 1.6.
 Study year 1 1.13.
 Modernization yes 🗆 no 1.7.
 Credit score (ECTS) 6 1.14.
 Percentage estimate of course changes and/or supplements Less than 20% More than 20 % 2.
-COURSE DESCRIPTION · 2.1.
-Course objectives Introduce students with crafting and executing s trategy 2.2.
-Terms of course entry and required competences Four-year high school education completed; having a qualification at level 4.2
+COURSE DESCRIPTION 2.1.
+Course objectives Introduce students with crafting and executing s strategy 2.2.
+Terms of course entry and required competences ur-year high school education completed; having a qua alification at level 4.2